Abdication: Japan

-Before the Meiji Restoration, Japan had eleven reigning empresses.
-Over half of Japanese empresses abdicated once a suitable male descendant was considered to be old enough to rule.
 There is also no provision for abdication in the Imperial Household Law, the Meiji Constitution, or the current 1947 Constitution of Japan.

 After the defeat of Japan in World War II, many members of the Imperial Family, such as Princes Chichibu, Takamatsu and Higashikuni, pressured then-Emperor Hirohito to abdicate so that one of the princes could serve as regent until Crown Prince Akihito came of age.
-On February 27, 1946, the Emperor's youngest brother, Prince Mikasa (Takahito), even stood up in the privy council and indirectly urged the Emperor to step down and accept responsibility for Japan's defeat.
+On 27 February 1946, the Emperor's youngest brother, Prince Mikasa (Takahito), even stood up in the privy council and indirectly urged the Emperor to step down and accept responsibility for Japan's defeat.
 U.S. Army General Douglas MacArthur insisted that Emperor Hirohito remain on the throne.
 MacArthur saw the emperor as a symbol of the continuity and cohesion of the Japanese people.

 On 13 July 2016, national broadcaster NHK reported that Emperor Akihito intended to abdicate in favour of his eldest son Crown Prince Naruhito within a few years, citing his age; an abdication within the Imperial Family had not occurred since Emperor Kōkaku abdicated in 1817.
 However, senior officials within the Imperial Household Agency denied that there was any official plan for the monarch to abdicate.
 A potential abdication by the Emperor required an amendment to the Imperial Household Law, which at that time had no provisions for such a move.
 On 8 August 2016, the Emperor gave a rare televised address, where he emphasized his advanced age and declining health; this address was interpreted as an implication of his intention to abdicate.
-On 1 December 2017, Prime Minister Shinzo Abe announced that Emperor Akihito would step down on 30 April 2019.
-The announcement came after a meeting of the Imperial Household Council.

 On 19 May 2017, the bill that would allow Akihito to abdicate was issued by the Japanese government's cabinet.
 On 8 June 2017, the National Diet passed a one-off bill allowing Akihito to abdicate, and for the government to begin arranging the process of handing over the position to Crown Prince Naruhito.
-The abdication officially occurred at the end of 30 April 2019.
+On 1 December 2017, following a meeting of the Imperial Household Council, Prime Minister Shinzo Abe announced that the abdication would occur at the end of 30 April 2019.